qureshiaquib/qureshiaquib.github.io/_posts/2024-12-27-azure-elastic-san-cost-comparison.md

 ![Table showing cost comparisons of ESAN vs Standard SSD](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/27122024/standardssd-vs-esan.jpg){: w="1100" h="600" }

+In a few regions, you might find that the cost of Elastic SAN is slightly higher than Standard SSD when considering a 4 TiB example.
+However, when you combine your storage, IOPS, and throughput needs, Elastic SAN remains competitive.
+It offers additional IOPS and throughput benefits that can be shared across multiple VMs.
+Moreover, Elastic SAN doesn't restrict you to specific disk sizes like Standard SSD does.
+For example, if you have a 3 TB requirement, you'll need to choose a 4 TB disk with Standard SSD.

 ## ESAN vs Premium SSD v2
 While going through above examples of Premium v1 disk you might wonder why we don’t compare it with premium SSD v2 which provides much better performance and cost is cheaper than the Premium SSD v1 disk.
 So here you go.
 With Base price of Premium SSD v2 you get 3000 IOPS and 125 MB/s throughput.
 When you compare this with our ESAN you get 1 Base Unit of ESAN and 3 TiB of Capacity Unit, you can save around 70.90$ Per month
 There are certain considerations in this scenario